godaddy/gasket/packages/gasket-plugin-intl/README.md

 ## After translation

-`intl-plugin` provides a [service worker config] that adds next.js static assets to precache.
+This plugin provides a [service worker config] that adds Next.js static assets to precache.
 This config expects that you will translate the contents of the `en-US` folder into other folders corresponding to the locales of the translations (e.g. `da-DK`).